Encarnación

 … a boisterous carnaval celebration with glitters, feathers and oiled fit bodies isn’t the worst way to give some extra flavor to my travel itinerary anyway.

-Holidaymakers that only recently, at around 6PM, came down there, as during daytime it’s basically unbearable to be outside a 2-meter-radius of an airconditioning in this fraction of the world.
+The hitchhike trip to get here was pretty much unbearable though, as during daytime it’s basically impossible to be outside a 2-meter-radius of an airconditioning in this fraction of the world.
 Let me explain it to you: You have planet Earth, you have our sun and then in between there’s some country independently floating in space which is Paraguay, almost touching the burning fires of our brightest star.
 Here, I mapped it out for you, this is an actual representation of the current situation of Paraguayan summer:

 This incomprehensible heat, and also the apparent lack of any other cultural recreation opportunities like museums or theatres, complicates any sightseeing-ambitions a dynamic citizen-of-the-world-backpacker like me might have.
 This is not a place for exploration, this is a place to just sit back with alcoholic refreshment and chill around until the first club opens when it’s finally cooled down just enough to dance again.
 Therefore, the carnaval parade didn’t start until almost midnight, going on until the wee hours of the morning.